gwappa/python-eventcalls/README.md

   `evt` is `None` by default, but may contain an exception instance in case the I/O was closed because of an error.

 You can set your handler to the `Routine` instance upon initialization.
-Note it only accepts one single `Handler` instance.
+Note it only accepts one single `Handler` instance for a single `Routine` object.

 ## License

-The MIT license
+(c) 2019 Keisuke Sehara, the MIT license